 - Special Events Coordinator: organizes engaging activities that appeal to and are available to everyone in your workplace.
 Special events provide an opportunity to have fun with your campaign, build awareness and raise some dditional funds for United Way.

 Another important role, outside of the committee, is the position of canvasser.
 Canvassers add a personal touch to the campaign by making individual visits to colleagues, answering questions about United Way and your campaign, and asking potential donors if they would like to support the work of United Way.

 To get involved with your workplace’s United Way campaign, contact your Employee Campaign Chair in your workplace.

 Day of Caring®

 Day of Caring® is an opportunity for workplaces that support United Way Toronto to volunteer at one of our member agencies or programs.
-If your organization runs a United Way fundraising campaign and you would like to take part in a Day of Caring®, please contact your company's United Way chair or your United Way staff partner.
-United Way Toronto will work with your organization to tailor a volunteer team opportunity that connects employees’ interests to the community through:
+If your organization runs a United Way fundraising campaign and you would like to take part in a Day of Caring®, please contact your company's United Way chair or your United Way staff partner to see if you qualify.
+United Way Toronto will work with your organization to connect employees to the community through:

 - Long-term volunteer opportunities (e.g. mentoring, after-school programs, etc.)

 - Organization/team volunteer days in support of specific service areas (e.g. youth opportunities, homelessness prevention, seniors support, etc.)